luckeciano/transformers-metarl/README.md

 # _Transformers are Meta-Reinforcement Learners_

-This is the source code for the paper "Transformers are Meta-Reinforcement Learners".
+This is the source code for the paper "Transformers are Meta-Reinforcement Learners", presented as part of the ICML 2022.
 This repository is a fork from the [Garage repository](https://github.com/rlworkgroup/garage).
-This repo is under active development and will be organized for the ICLR 2022 conference.

 ## Setup